 At first there was this moment of pride; in just a month this person was able to acquire this great degree of capability to defend themselves.
 It was a testament to the effectiveness of the art and the training methods.
 It further solidifies the view I have long had of this art in its efficacy.
 But this was quickly dispelled by the harsher realities of what self defense really is, something that I may have failed to prepare this brave person for.
 It is indeed this desire of preparedness and confidence in one’s self that continues to drive my passion.

-The incident that student faced reminds me of that, of our purpose at Todai Dojo, and why I continue to teach self defense: to empower the ability to protect.
+The incident that student faced reminds me of that, of our purpose at Todai Dojo, and why I continue to teach self defense: to empower people with the ability to protect.